OfficeDev/TrainingContent/ConnectorActionableMsgs/01 Build a basic Connector/Lab.md

       "color": "connector-icon-color.png"
     },
     ````

+1. Remove the protocol from the entry in the 'validDomains` section.
+The entry should be similar to `[from-ngrok].ngrok.io.

 1. Copy the image files `Lab Files/Teams/connector-icon-outline.png` and `Lab Files/Teams/connector-icon-color.png` to the directory with the downloaded manifest.